bitovi/bitops/README.md

 ## Features

-* **[Configurable](docs/configuration-base.md):** Configure how you want bitops to deploy your application with yaml or environment variables.
+* **[Configurable](docs/configuration-base.md):** Configure how you want BitOps to deploy your application with yaml or environment variables.
-* **[Event Hooks](docs/lifecycle.md):** If bitops doesn't have built-in support for your usecase, execute arbitrary bash scripts at different points using bitops' lifecycle.
+* **[Event Hooks](docs/lifecycle.md):** If BitOps doesn't have built-in support for your usecase, execute arbitrary bash scripts at different points using BitOps' lifecycle.
 * **[Pipeline Agnostic](docs/examples.md):** By bundling all logic in bitops, you can have the same experience regardless of which pipeline service runs your deployment pipeline.
-You can even run bitops locally!
+You can even run BitOps locally!
 * **[Customizable](docs/plugins.md):** Configure how what tools you want installed in your BitOps image.
 Only take what you need, leave the bloat behind.

 ## How it works

 BitOps is a tool orchestrator packaged in a docker image for DevOps work.
-An operations repository is mounted to a bitops image's `/opt/bitops_deployment` directory.
+An operations repository is mounted to a BitOps image's `/opt/bitops_deployment` directory.
 BitOps will parse through the operations repo and;

-* Auto-detect bitops configuration files within tool directories
+* Auto-detect BitOps configuration files within tool directories
 * Loop through each tool and
   * Read in `yaml` configuration
   * Run any pre-execute hooks